joelalcala/ja-contentstrategist/instructions.md

 # Core Functionalities

+## 1. Project home
+Path: /project
+The project home allows users to create new projects or select existing ones.
+- Projects contain one or more Subdomains.
+Each Subdomain has one or more Crawls/Audits.
+Crawls produce Pages, which may have different versions for each crawl.
+- For each project, we show the name and key information about the project.
+- The user is able to create or archive a project.
+``
+let { data: Project, error } = await supabase
+  .from('Project')
+  .select('*')
+``

+## 1.a.
+Project detail
+Path: /project/[projectId]
+A screen where user can review project details.
+- The user can set project details like name and description.
+The user can see crawls associated with project.
+- The user can start a new crawl.

-## 1. Crawl Screen
+## 1.b.
+Crawl Screen
 The crawl screen allows the user to enter the domain to crawl.
-Path: /crawl
+Path: /project/[projectId]/crawl
 - There is a field for domain (textbox), scope (dropdown: subdomain or entire domain) and max number of pages to crawl (dropdown: 10,50,100,500, entire site).
 - When the user submits the form, the page enters a loading state while the domain is submitted to Apify.
 - We are using the Cheerio Scraper from Apify (apify/cheerio-scraper).
 The crawler extracts the page's: page path, title, description, OG metadata, JSON-LD, body.
 - When the input is submitted to Apify, a run Id is returned and a dataset.
-- Immediately upon receiving the run Id, we direct the user to the audit screen: "/audit/[domain]/[runId]"
+- Immediately upon receiving the run Id, we direct the user to the audit screen: "/project/[projectId]/audit"

 #### Cheerio Scraper API documentation
 ```